twse/random-stuff/README.md

 * **Owners Emeritus:** Dawn Endico (1999-2003 via CVS), Gervase Markham (2003-2017 via CVS, GIT and SVN)
 * **Source Dir:** GitHub Repository `mozilla/community-data/credits` (`names.csv` file)
 * **URL:** See second file entry in the index above
-* **Fun fact:** This list only accepts names via the form and modifications via replies to application acceptance message as through the policy and FAQ.
-* **Note:** Please do not submit direct pull requests for additions not done via the form or modifications not done via replies to application acceptance message, as they'll be closed by the first owner with a comment using the fun fact.
+* **Note:** Please do not submit direct pull requests for additions or modifications not done via the form or replies to application acceptance message, as they'll be closed by the first owner.
 This will result in unmerged commits!

 ## Index of protest pages (requires JavaScript; available in five versions)
 Thanks to [Norman L. De Forest](http://www.chebucto.ns.ca/~af380/) (1942-2006) for using the same content in his pages which uses his main page.